 After receiving his high school diploma from the Alte Kantonsschule in Aarau, Phil served in the Swiss Army Band during basic military training, before setting out to continue his studies in music in the USA.

-Multiple scholarship and assistantship awards allowed him to earn his Bachelor’s Degree from renowned Berklee College of Music (Boston), and a few years later also a Master’s Degree from the University of New Hampshire.
+Multiple scholarships and assistantship awards allowed him to earn his Bachelor’s Degree from the renowned Berklee College of Music (Boston), and a few years later also a Master’s Degree from the University of New Hampshire.

-Phil was fortunate to get to study with some of the most-respected names in music education, such as Hal Crook, Bill Pierce, George Garzone, Greg Hopkins, and has had opportunities to gain additional musical insight in various situations on and off the stage from such renowned musicians as Clark Terry, Ray Brown, Paquito D’Rivera, Bob Brookmeyer, Frank Wess, Herb Pomeroy, Steve Coleman, and Clarence Penn.
+Phil was fortunate to get to study with some of the most respected names in music education, such as Hal Crook, Bill Pierce, George Garzone, and Greg Hopkins, and has had opportunities to gain additional musical insight in various situations on and off the stage from such renowned musicians as Clark Terry, Ray Brown, Paquito D’Rivera, Bob Brookmeyer, Frank Wess, Herb Pomeroy, Steve Coleman, and Clarence Penn.

 After having made Boston his temporary home for six years, during which he performed with various groups throughout the New England region of the United States and beyond, Phil moved to Paris/France, where he has been active as a saxophonist, composer & arranger, and music educator for over 15 years.

 Phil served as professor of music and chair of the Winds Department at the American School of Modern Music for over a decade, before deciding to take on the challenge of creating a new school for jazz and contemporary music education in Paris, together with some of his most long-standing international colleagues in the field.